cvlsoft/coil/README.md

-# Coil Config
+# Coil

-A small and handy Go configuration composition package built on Viper and Cobra.
-Coil makes it easy to define and stack your configurations with composed structs.
-Your config settings are instantly available as CLI flags or config files.
+Coil is a lightweight Go package for configuration management, built on top of Viper and Cobra.
+It simplifies configuration handling by allowing you to compose and layer settings using Go structs.
+Configuration values are automatically exposed as both CLI flags and config file options, providing flexible deployment options for your applications.

 ## ➕ Install